theinsideview/theinsideview.github.io/_posts/2023-05-05-alan-and-max.md

 {% include youtubePlayer.html id=page.youtubeId %}
 {% include spotifyPlayer.html id=page.spotifyId %}

-Max Kaufmann and Alan Chan discuss AI Safety and the evaluation of large language models.
+[Max Kaufmann](https://maxkaufmann.com/) and [Alan Chan](https://scholar.google.ca/citations?user=lmQmYPgAAAAJ&hl=en) discuss the evaluation of large language models, AI Governance and more generally the impact of the deployment of foundational models.

-Max is currently a Research Assistant to Owain Evans, mainly interested in thinking about (and fixing) issues that might arise as we scale up our current ML systems.
+Max is currently a Research Assistant to [Owain Evans](https://owainevans.github.io/), mainly interested in thinking about (and fixing) issues that might arise as we scale up our current ML systems.

 Alan is PhD student at Mila advised by Nicolas Le Roux, with a strong interest in AI Safety, and has worked with different AI Safety organisations such as the center for long term risk.
-He has also been recently working with David Krueger and helped me with some of the interviews that have been published recently ([ML Street talk](https://youtu.be/74VE_EBjg2Q) and [Christoph Schuhmann](https://youtu.be/-Mzfru1r_5s)).
+He has also been recently working with [David Krueger](https://theinsideview.ai/david) and helped me with some of the interviews that have been published recently ([ML Street talk](https://youtu.be/74VE_EBjg2Q) and [Christoph Schuhmann](https://youtu.be/-Mzfru1r_5s)).

 > Disclaimer: this discussion is much more casual than the rest of the conversations in this podcast.
 This was completely impromptu: I just thought it would be interesting to have Max and Alan discuss model evaluations (also called "evals" for short), since they are both interested in the topic.